Our whistle-stop tour of the UEFA EURO 2020 contenders moors up in Wales.

 Aaron Ramsey (61 caps, 16 goals)

 Perhaps the most technically gifted player in this Wales squad, Ramsey's opportunities during qualifying were limited by injury.
 However, he did come up trumps with both goals against Hungary on the final day to seal Wales' EURO spot.
-Rejuvenated in his versatile attacking role in the Juventus midfield this season, Ramsey looks set to be back to his best in time for the summer.
+Rejuvenated in his versatile attacking role in the Juventus midfield this season, Ramsey will be eager to make his talents count this summer.

 Memorable EURO goals